nheron/droolsonboarding/gettingStarted/lesson_3.md

 ## Some more classes

-To be able to see some more advanced features, we are goig to add 2 new classes in src/main/java droolscours package.
+To be able to see some more advanced features, we are going to add 2 new classes in src/main/java droolscours package.

 ```
 package droolscours;